-PacBio contigs of CarGold were assigned to Nipponbare , a temperate japonica variety, chromosomes (Osativa_204_v7.0.softmasked.fa).
+PacBio contigs of CarGold were assigned to Nipponbare, a temperate japonica variety, chromosomes (Osativa_204_v7.0.softmasked.fa).
 Exclusive pairwise relationships were determined based on the sum coverage of CarGold scaffold by collinear Nipponbare sequence.
 Any scaffold with a sum coverage of <65% was removed.
-CarGold scaffolds and their respective Nipponbare chromosomes were combined with the appropriate Oryza glaberrima chromosome and aligned in a chromosome-wise manner using progressiveMauve (37) (build-date-Feb-25-2015) with default parameters.
+CarGold scaffolds and their respective Nipponbare chromosomes were combined with the appropriate Oryza glaberrima chromosome [16] and aligned in a chromosome-wise manner using progressiveMauve [44] (build-date-Feb25-2015) with default parameters.
+Both Nipponbare and O. glaberrima genomes were generated using numerous methodologies-BAC Sanger, WGS Sanger, 454, among other-as distinct from PacBio long reads; this diversity of methodologies should reduce or eliminate the possibility of convergent errors due to technical artifacts.